karthikc911/cinevibe/docs/BACKEND_SETUP.md

 - 🧠 Learning system that improves over time
 - 💬 AI chat about movies

-Enjoy building with CineMate! 🎬
+Enjoy building with CineVibe! 🎬